roman-milk/roman-milk.github.io/wild-card-gone-wrong.md

  ***********************

  We meet with both attorneys.
 Sarah wants the house and alimony.
 We counter with a fifty fifty split, sell the house and no alimony.
 Her attorney advises her to accept it.
 He tells her if it goes before a judge it will be split that way so there is no sense asking for more.
 I give it one last try to explain what happened.
 I don't do it for a possible reconciliation.
 I just want her to know how she fucked up.
 She calls me a liar and a home wrecking cheater.
 I give that idea up and drive home.
-Report_Story #2